Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Elimination

-After IV bolus administration, the terminal phase half-life of tenecteplase was 90 to 130 minutes.
+After IV bolus administration in patients with STEMI, the terminal phase half-life of tenecteplase was 90 to 130 minutes.
 In 99 of 104 patients treated with TNKase, TNKase has linear PK with mean maximum concentrations increased in a dose-proportional manner and mean plasma clearance was similar for the 30, 40, and 50 mg doses ranging from 99 to 119 mL/min.

 Metabolism